 Looking at the basic specifications, Nikon has added a lot of features to the Z50 II here and there.
 The new autofocus system (with 9-subject recognition) and faster EXPEED 7 processor are two of the highlights – they should make this a much more capable camera for photographing fast action.
 There are also smaller changes that are welcome sights, like the ability to set up to a 900 second shutter speed in manual mode.

 Not listed in the specs above, but something that Nikon has been advertising a lot with this camera, is that the Z50 II gains a dedicated button for changing the Picture Control.
-This reminds me a lot of Fuji’s “film simulation” button added to their newest X-T50 camera.
+This reminds me a lot of Fuji’s “film simulation” dial added to their newest X-T50 camera.
 It’s not the most useful button if you tend to shoot .NEF files instead of JPEGs, but it can still help visualize your photo’s final appearance.
 And some post-processing software can use your selected Picture Control as a starting point even when working with raw files.

 All in all, I’m encouraged by most of the Nikon Z50 II’s improvements even if I wish Nikon had taken things a little further.
 Support for IBIS and dual card slots would have made this a more convincing “D500 successor.”

-Don’t get me wrong, the Nikon Z50 II definitely looks like a capable camera.
+Don’t get me wrong, the Nikon Z50 II definitely looks like a capable camera, especially for $910.
 But they’ve left the door open for a higher-end model (call it a Z70, Z80, or Z90) that features IBIS, dual card slots, and perhaps higher resolution – not to mention more lens options.
 The Nikon Z50 II is not quite at that level, despite some photographers’ wishful thinking.
 And until we do see such a camera, Nikon will have to be satisfied to watch Fuji (and now Canon) eat up that portion of the market.

 More Product Photos